 Regaining your smile with dental implants is a process consisting of two surgical procedures.
 In the first, the implant is placed in the jawbone.
 In the following months, the implant will fully fuse with your natural bone.
 This process can take up to eight months; however, you should experience no complications or disruptions to daily life during this time.

 The second procedure involves uncovering the implant that was placed in the jawbone so that a crown or denture can be fitted to it.
 This step is completed relatively quickly with the need for only a local anesthetic.

 After your new implant is in place, your oral health will immediately benefit, and the implanted tooth will feel as comfortable and secure as your original tooth.
 We will check in with you routinely to ensure that your new dental implant is entirely successful.

 If there is insufficient bone mass in the area where the implant must go, a bone graft can ready the jawbone for the implant.
 Because bone loss begins quickly when the force generated by chewing is absent, jawbone loss is a common consequence of a missing tooth.

 Your new dental implant is designed to last a lifetime, so it comes as no surprise that implant dentistry has the highest documented success rate among tooth replacement options.
 With regular care, dental implants can last a lifetime.
 This far outweighs the average lifespan for a dental bridge (seven to 10 years) and partial dentures (four years).

-If you’re ready to take charge of your dental health, call us today so that we can set up an appointment for you to meet with Dr. Ludin.
+If you’re ready to take charge of your dental health, call us today so that we can set up an appointment for you to meet with the top dentist in Castle Rock – Dr. Linda Ludin.
 She can evaluate your situation and recommend the best treatment option for your missing teeth so that you do not suffer devastating jawbone loss and the adverse outcomes associated with it.